joshcomley/Overengineer/_posts/2016-01-17-error-insufficient-access-to-site-folder.md

 ---

-If you get this whilst trying to publish to Azure, navigate to your app/website in Azure and click "Stop", then try to publish again.
+If you get this whilst trying to publish to Azure, navigate to your app/website in Azure and click "Restart", then try to publish again.